donniebishop/website/content/blog/jazzjam.md

 I was hyperfocused on my playing.
 I could hear the band behind my playing, but my mind was only listening to me.
 Every mistake I would never catch in practice suddenly became sharp and apparent to my ears.
 I don't know when the key had changed, all I knew was that it had changed, and I had missed it.

 *The key's about to change again.
 Stay on this C, it's in both keys.
 Run that harmonic minor lick you know.
 You hit an open string, do a better job of muting.
 Turnaround's here, get ready to go to Eb.
-Play the chord tones.*
+Play the chord tones.
+Where am I?*

 Eventually, my solo came to a stop, and the keyboard player began his.
 There was a small applause for me from the audience, sounding full of pity.
 For the rest of the song, I was lost in my own mind.
 My only purpose in life was to not mess up my comping.
 I wasn't playing or connecting with anyone else in the band.
 I was only playing to keep my head above water.